Michel Clouscard

 Michel Clouscard (/fr/; August 6, 1928 – February 21, 2009) was a French Marxist philosopher and sociologist.
-An opponent of capitalism, a critic of the evolution of ideas of progress confronted with the liberal mutations of the end of the 20th century, his work is linked to the thought of Rousseau, Hegel and Marx, whose links and unity he shows.
-He is known to have philosophically shown the collusion between capitalism and the French theory, represented by Lévi-Strauss and Deleuze, constructing his own concept of neo-Kantianism.
-He developed a philosophical research around the idea of social contract, postulating that "the constitutive principle of any society is the relation between production and consumption".
+A critic of the evolution of ideas of progress confronted with the liberal mutations of the end of the 20th century, his work is linked to the thought of Rousseau, Hegel and Marx, whose links and unity he shows.
+He is known to have philosophically shown the collusion between capitalism and French theory, represented by Lévi-Strauss and Deleuze, constructing his own concept of neo-Kantianism.
+He developed philosophical research around the idea of the social contract, postulating that "the constitutive principle of any society is the relation between production and consumption".

-His contribution aimed at providing a conceptual basis for thinking about a democratic and self-management political philosophy that would allow for the overcoming of the management of wealth, nations and the political education of citizens by the capitalist class.
+His contribution aimed at providing a conceptual basis for thinking about a democratic and autonomous political philosophy that would allow for the overcoming of the management of wealth, nations and the political education of citizens by the capitalist class.

 Biography

 Clouscard's early life was dominated by athletics.
 He was preselected to compete in the 200 meters race at the 1948 London Olympics.

-Clouscard's graduate studies in letters and philosophy under the tutelage of Henri Lefebvre culminated with a thesis, Being and Code (L'Être et le Code; published 1972), presented to Jean-Paul Sartre, among others, for defense.
+Clouscard's graduate studies in letters and philosophy under the tutelage of Henri Lefebvre culminated with a thesis, Being and the Code (L'Être et le Code; published 1972), presented to Jean-Paul Sartre, among others, for defense.
 Despite Clouscard's sharp criticism of the phenomenologist Husserl, Sartre commented "Being and Code shows a very ambitious undertaking.
 But in my opinion, it is this very ambition that makes the book valid (...)
 It is a true totalization (rather than totality), as it accounts for everything, even the individual (...)
 Its great merit is to show the best conditions for history to reveal itself concretely for what it is: an ongoing totalization.”
 This work will give rise to a lifetime of research and writing to develop his work and extend it to the study of French society from 1945 to the present day.

 Clouscard was a professor of sociology at the University of Poitiers from 1975 to 1990, where he was influenced by his colleague, Jacques D'Hondt, a specialist in Hegel.

 In the early 1970s, Michel Clouscard developed a critique of libertarian liberalism.

 He retired to Gaillac to write the end of his work, which is still partly unpublished.

 He died during the night of February 20–21, 2009, at his home, from Parkinson's disease.